API Reference

 You can use eth_sendBundle

 to send a bundle of transactions to BuilderNet.
-You can also use eth_sendBundle
+You can also use it to replace or cancel past bundles.

 A bundle is a list of signed transactions that are executed atomically.
 If any transaction in the bundle fails, the entire bundle fails.
 This is useful for sending multiple transactions that depend on each other.